wwrechard/pydlm/README.md

 <img src="/doc/source/img/unemployment_6.png" width=49%/>
 </p>

-From the figure we see that, after the crisis peak around 2008 - 2009 (Week 280), the simple model can accurately forecast the next 200 weeks (left figure) given the first 351 weeks.
+From the figure we see that after the crisis peak around 2008 - 2009 (Week 280), the simple model can accurately forecast the next 200 weeks (left figure) given the first 351 weeks.
 However, the model fails to capture the change near the peak if the forecasting start before Week 280 (right figure).

 <h4> Dynamic linear regression </h4>
 Now we build a more sophiscated model with extra variables in the data file.
 The extra variables are stored in the variable `features` in the actual code.
 To build the dynamic linear regression model, we simply add a new component